geobarry/mousefree/README.md

-# mouse-free-windows
+# MouseFree for Windows
-Talon commands for navigating windows by voice'
+Talon commands for navigating windows by voice.